5th National Congress of the Communist Party of Vietnam: Proceedings

 Lê Duẩn blamed the failures on the fact that Vietnam was "still on the whole an economy of small production, which, moreover has undergone the devastating effects of prolonged wars."
-In his Political Report, Lê Duẩn did endorse the view that certain failures had come about because of inefficiencies with the economic system.
-On the matter, he told the 5th National Congress that "the deficiencies and the errors of the different bodies of the Party and of the State, from the centre to the base, in the economic and social direction and management."
+In his Political Report, Lê Duẩn endorsed the view that certain failures had come about because of inefficiencies within the economic system.
+At the 5th National Congress, he blamed "the deficiencies and the errors of the different bodies of the Party and of the State, from the centre to the base, in the economic and social direction and management."
 It was in light of these errors that the 6th plenum of the 4th Central Committee introduced the "two-way contract" system, which decentralized management and introduced certain material incentives for hard work.
 However, these reforms accelerated inflation, and made the economy even weaker.

 Relations with Kampuchea and Laos were reaffirmed, with Lê Duẩn stating that the special relationships the countries shared were from "generation to generation".
 Lê Duẩn reaffirmed Vietnam's relations with the USSR.
 He stated, "Solidarity and co-operation with the USSR: such is the corner stone of the external policy of our Party and of our State."
 He further noted that their alliance was "a guarantee of the victory of the defense of the motherland and the socialist edification of our people."
-Soviet official Mikhail Gorbachev echoed Lê Duẩn's sentiments and said "Vietnam can count on the solidarity and the support of the USSR."
+Soviet official Mikhail Gorbachev echoed Lê Duẩn's sentiments, stating "Vietnam can count on the solidarity and the support of the USSR."